 1. Purchase affordable easy-to-grill foods

 Burgers and hot dogs are fantastic alternatives for a Fourth of July cookout.
-In actual, the Fourth happens to be the most admired holiday for serving hot dogs!
+In actuality, the Fourth happens to be the most admired holiday for serving hot dogs!
 You can purchase frozen hamburger patties to save time and money.